devbnj/dltlite/README.md

 </code>
 </pre>

-* You are ready to run the node-red flows with dblite, also packaged as 'dataknox'
+* You are ready to run the node-red flows with dltlite, also packaged as 'dltlite'
 * Even better, you can administer node-red under PM2, to come out of any recovery
 <pre>
 <code>